 As of January 1, 2024, the minimum wage is PLN 4242, and the minimum hourly rate for specific civil-law contracts is PLN 27.70.

-Starting from July 1, 2024, the minimum wage will be PLN 4300, and the minimum hourly rate for specific civil-law contracts will be PLN 28.10.
+Starting from July 1, 2024, the minimum wage is PLN 4300, and the minimum hourly rate for specific civil-law contracts will be PLN 28.10.

 A person who according to the law is under the age of majority, i.e. is not yet entitled to exercise specific civil and political rights.
 In Poland it is every person under the age of 18.